dcosson/dotfiles/README.md

-### Dependencies
+### Dependencies (make sure they're on your path)

-- pypi packages `pyflakes` & `pep8` for python formatting.
-Make sure they're on your path (if you use homebrew python, install with pip and you'll be fine).
+- `pip install pyflakes pep8`

+- `brew install nodejs` and `npm install -g eslint`

 - exuberant ctags (not the osx builtin ctags), install it with `brew install ctags`

 - vim needs ruby and python support (and you probably also want clipboard, --with-features=huge, etc).
 See [this gist] (https://gist.github.com/dcosson/3686437) for tips compiling on osx.
 MacVim probably works too.

+## Other OSX Workflow Notes

+- use pyenv and `pyenv install 2.7.10` and `pyenv set global 2.7.10` (or some non-osx default version).
+New El Capitan OSX kernel-level security prevents you from writing to certain paths which "sudo pip install" on the system python will try to write to